kensington133/JS-vs-jQuery/README.md

-# js-tests
+# Basic JavaScript Performance Testing
-Vanilla JavaScript perfomance on basic tasks such as performing an AJAX request and changed the value of and input
+Vanilla JavaScript performance on basic tasks such as executing an AJAX request and changing the value of and input.